jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 89D Interpretation
 (1) In this subpart, unless the context otherwise requires,—
+  - **acceptable financial security arrangement** means a financial security arrangement that the Minister is satisfied operates in an acceptable way and provides an acceptable level of security, in accordance with sections 89ZL, 89ZM, and 89ZN, the regulations, and the relevant minerals programme, in relation to the performance of obligations imposed on persons under this subpart
+  - **amount** , in relation to a financial security, includes an obligation that is— (a) unlimited; or
+    (b) quantified; or
+    (c) unquantified, but expressed to cover specified costs, losses, expenses, charges, or liabilities (whenever arising)
   - **commencement** , in relation to any provision in this subpart, means the day on which that provision commences
   - **current licence holder** means the holder of a licence that is in force
   - **current permit holder** means the holder of a current permit
+  - **financial security arrangement** means 1 or more financial securities to secure the obligations imposed on persons under this subpart and may—
+    (a) include financial securities of the same kind or different kinds:
+    (b) relate to 1 permit or licence or more than 1 permit or licence, or both:
+    (c) be held by 1 or more permit or licence holders or permit participants or other persons:
+    (d) include any other variations relating to each financial security, comprised in the financial security arrangement, or the operation of each of those financial securities
   - **licence** means a prospecting licence or a mining licence granted under Part 1 of the Petroleum Act 1937 to prospect or mine for petroleum
   - **permit** means a permit to explore for petroleum or a petroleum mining permit granted under this Act
   - **petroleum infrastructure** has the meaning set out in section 89F